 Great brand names are like magnets that people gravitate towards.
 You have mainly a chance to carve out a unique brand identity when you choose a suitably great name.

-So, don’t forget, potential customers, adopt certain expectations upon hearing your name.
-If their expectations don’t align with reality, they will quickly get the sense that something is awry.
+So, don’t forget, that potential customers adopt certain expectations upon hearing your name.
+If their expectations don’t align with reality, they will quickly sense that something is awry.

 In this section, we will go over how a name directly impacts your monetary success.
 A great name is more than just frills–it can mean the difference between a sale and a loss!
 Here are a few ways that a name can bring tangible value to your business.

-When you are naming a business, you need to make sure you go about it the right way.
+When you are naming a business, you must make sure you go about it correctly.
 We have created this process and these tips for choosing a business name to help you succeed.
 Here’s everything you should consider when coming up with a business name.

 Some of our favorite brand tones: